leonardo-simeone/online-gaming-club/README.md

     * In the Join Us page, the user will find a form that they can fill out to join the club.
     * The form contains sub-sections which cover the user's full name, email address, which days and times the user is available to play as well as which games and servers the user prefers to play in.
-    * The form was designed to be inviting and an image refering to video gaming technology was used as the form background to complement this approach.
+    * The form was designed to be inviting and an image referring to video gaming technology was used as the form background to complement this approach.
     * The submit and reset input types, feature visual cues to let the user know they are about to click/tap the element.

 ![Join Us](documentation/join-us-section.jpg)

 * __Thanks__

-    * The thanks page was creted with the intention of thanking the user for joining the club, also to let them know that their form was correctly submitted and that they will be redirected back to homepage in ten seconds.
+    * The thanks page was created with the intention of thanking the user for joining the club, also to let them know that their form was correctly submitted and that they will be redirected back to homepage in ten seconds.
     * The user can manually navigate to any of the pages or social media links available in the site from the thanks page should they want to, given this page contains the exact same nav menu and footer as the rest of the pages on the site.

 ![Thanks](documentation/thanks.jpg)